The Value of Hair Mineral Analysis

 Lead Cigarette smoke; car exhaust; dolomite, bone meal, and oyster shell calcium supplements; drinking water Fatigue; headache; insomnia; nerve disorders; high blood pressure; attention deficit disorder; learning disabilities; anemia

-Mercury Amalgams (silver filling); drinking water; fish and shellfish Fatigue; headache; insomnia; nerve disorders; high blood pressure; impaired memory adn concentration
+Mercury Amalgams (silver filling); drinking water; fish and shellfish Fatigue; headache; insomnia; nerve disorders; high blood pressure; impaired memory and concentration

 Nickel Air and water Heart disease; immune system dysfunction; allergies